One day I had a desire to buy a jacket using my smartphone.

 No matter where you live, you have probably heard of Debenhams, a British multinational retailer with 240 stores around the globe.
 By 2018, the Debenhams website was too slow and barely working.
 However, more than 57% of all store shoppers used mobile gadgets to browse Debenhams.
 The company decided to get rid of the native app idea due to its costliness and took a different road.
 The PWA for eCommerce solution came in 2019 with the development of what is now considered one of the best examples of PWA technology.

-Look at this awesome website with convenient navigation, a favorable search bar, handy filters, customized sorting order, and the opportunity to save the goods you liked in a special folder to come back to them later.
+Look at this awesome website with convenient navigation, handy filters, customized sorting order, and the opportunity to save the goods you liked in a special folder to come back to them later.
+Furthermore, it also has a favorable search bar that features many eCommerce search UX best practices.
 And here is the thing, thanks to the advanced PWA technologies that are used, you can mark your preferred goods even without signing in.

 What is the result?